spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/component-types.md

 > Atoms include basic HTML elements like form labels, inputs, buttons, and others that can't be broken down any further without ceasing to be functional.
 > (Source: https://atomicdesign.bradfrost.com/chapter-2/)

-Most design system components can be compared to atoms, with some exceptions.
+A lot of design system components can be compared to atoms, but there are components that better fit the molecule description.
+The typeahead component for example contains a lot of functionality and is much more than a basic molecule.

 The design system components are used to ensure a consistent and cohesive visual language across the application.
 Design components do not interact directly with application logic.
 They're considered fairly "dumb" as they don't know anything about their surroundings.
 They are used by domain components, which will provide them with properties and listen to their events.